alesanmed/lola/dashboard/README.md

 The project looks for the following environment variables to configure several parts:

-- BACK_URL: URL de la API de flask
+- BACK_URL: The URL where the backend is running

 ### Execution 🎯 <a name="running"></a>